DataDriven-CAM/json-thresher/README.md

 # json-thresher
-C++ json binder
+C++ json binder: designed for the language advantages and getting directly to what a user may want out of the json.
+Getting faster.
+Path matching is now ~0.002 secs in large object arrays(~2.44Mb).
+The initial binding step is getting fast; only a dag edge sort is taking 5 secs on the ~2.44Mb json.
+Hope to eliminate as I learn more how to setup a [graph-v2](https://github.com/stdgraph/graph-v2.git) container graph.

 ## To build and test

 Note: currently working on a new package manager to use on this package.
-Other managers should still work(as far as they do) as https://github.com/DataDriven-CAM/cnpm.git is based on the package.json npm format.
+Other managers should still work(as far as they do) as [cnpm](https://github.com/DataDriven-CAM/cnpm.git) is based on the package.json npm format.

 ### cnpm building